RobinAxelsson/personal-jam/__data_records/cards.qa.md

 ## What are your weaknesses?

-I can give you one example I have hard time keeping every day stuff in my head, like dates and times, so I always bring an analog notebook or block of some kind around.
+I can give you one example I have hard time keeping every day stuff in my head, like dates and times, so I always bring an notebook or block (analog) of some kind around.

+---

 ## What about your Personality?